 "Nominal.
 Paleface word for honeyfuggle."

 Proving that he can gaslight any Parmenter, O'Rourke persuades the Colonel that Fort Courage is the far less dangerous route, once the "ferocious" Hekawi are relocated.
 Convincing Wild Eagle requires more than the planned nominal sum, but the Native leader finds a suitable new home for his Tribe: Fort Courage!

 "First peace treaty ever to come with room and board!"

 F TROOP brings the 1626 purchase of Manhattan Island in for yet another skewing in Iron Horse Go Home.
-Both Parmenters believe that they're modern Minuets, but Jupiter is no more of a match for Wild Eagle than he is for O'Rourke.
-True, the Chief doesn't quite get his demand of $3,000 for the 600 acres, but he does get Wilton to move from 4 cents an acre to fifty.
+Both Parmenters believe that they're modern Minuets, but Jupiter is no more of a match for Wild Eagle than Wilton is for O'Rourke.
+True, the Chief doesn't quite get his demand of $3,000 for the 600 acres, but he does get the Army to move from 4 cents an acre to fifty.
 Who's screwing who?
 Wild Eagle happily declares: "$300 for land that the Hekawi took from the Buffalo?
 It could only happen in America!"